Redocly/redocly-cli/docs/commands/lint.md

 This command overwrites an existing ignore file.
 {% /admonition %}

-This runs the `lint` command and adds all the errors to an ignore file:
+The following command runs `lint` and adds all the errors to an ignore file:

 ```bash
 redocly lint museum-with-errors.yaml --generate-ignore-file